jmoore52/SkywalkerRoaster/README.md

 To collect the data I attached a logic probe to the controller and captured a preheat cycle.
 I extracted all the messages from the capture, wrote an arduino sketch to replay the bytes in the messages back to the controller, and coded up a quick and dirty python script to push each message to the arduino and allow me to enter the value shown on the screen.
 The results of this process are in `Data/RealLabeledTemperatures.txt`

+# Bug Fixes and Improvements

+I'll spend some more time on things when I can, but pull requests are always welcome and appreciated.